 Our starting idea was a leadership model of training community people in Playback Theatre to use in their programs with our possible mentorship along with performances.
 I named us Red Threads of Peace from the many cultural myths and legends of connection between people destined to meet.
 It is the invisible thread of heart to heart connection.
 In playback, the red thread is the thread of emerging theme which runs through a performance.

 We formed a working group under the wings of Nick Kowalchuk and the Gas Station Arts Centre.
 Our group had representation of artists, therapists, local and international social justice activists and planners.
 This coming together of like minds resulted in The Red Threads of Peace Playback Project.
-Without the unwavering leadership and support of co-founders Bequie and Loc; and the stability of Nick and the Gas Station Theatre, I doubt if Red Threads would have evolved to the extent it has.
+Without the unwavering leadership and support of co-founders Bequie and Loc; and the stability of Nick and the Gas Station Arts Centre, I doubt if Red Threads would have evolved to the extent it has.

 To create a catalyst to form a Red Threads troupe we offered a training with international Playback trainer Sarah Halley funded by the Winnipeg Foundation.
 The training was promoted to artists, therapists and social justice activists.